pq-code-package/pq-code-package-hackathon/2024-04-hackathon.md

 ## Onboarding projects

 - [List of projects & contacts we hope to onboard](candidate-projects)
-- getting started with setting up a new project
+- [getting started with setting up a new project][project-onboarding]
+- Common documentation

 ## Facilitators